Giuseppe-Di-Mauro/SuperFin/README.md

 # SuperFin MAXFISH project of LabMacs

-This project is based on the in the laboratory Mechatronics laboratory course of the Master degree in Computer and Automation Engineering (<a href="https://guide.univpm.it/af.php?lang=lang-ita&af=175842>Marche Polytechnic University</a>)
+This project is based on the in the laboratory Mechatronics laboratory course of the Master degree in Computer and Automation Engineering (<a href="https://guide.univpm.it/af.php?lang=lang-ita&af=175842"> Marche Polytechnic University</a>)

 # Project description